-The beach is located on the Atlantic Coast and perfect for water activities.
-Swimming is always fun, especially when the water is warm during the summer months.
-It’s also a popular surfing spot.
-You find lots of people out surfing the perfect waves.
+This New Hampshire beach is located on the Atlantic Coast and perfect for water activities.
+Swimming is of course always fun, but it’s also a popular surfing spot.
+You’re likely to find lots of people out trying to catch a ride on the waves!

 The family-friendly environment means that you can bring everyone down for a day at the beach.
-It has visitor facilities, including a bathhouse and a parking lot conveniently located in front of the beach.
-There’s plenty of parking since the beach never gets very crowded.
+It has beach amenities, including a bathhouse and a parking lot conveniently located in front of the beach.

 Jenness Beach has all the amenities you’d need, which makes it one of the best New Hampshire beaches.